cruiz328/technomagic_teamBuilder2_hw10/README.md

   # ___________________________

 # Description
-A command line application that uses
+A command line application that uses a prompt to build team profiles to be showcased in an HTML file
 # ___________________________
 # Table of Contents